potahtml/namespace-jsx-project/readme.md

   handlers added
 - add some sort of log of what changed, maybe comparing old data.json with new data.json
+- uncomment forever caching of fraemwork data
+- make a features sectio in readme
+- copy events from onevent to on:event
+- fix the html
+- add rediect to fixed html
+- fix all the urls
+- reinclude events?
+- double check if follows the hierarchy
+- add section for Element,svgelement, htmlelement, mathelement

 ## Related